Regrowing the Gola Rainforest

 Cocoa: butter for better times

 Traceability in cocoa value chains can be a real challenge, making it hard to hold traders and buyers accountable.
 Child labour has often permeated the cocoa industry, especially in West Africa, although this is believed to be less of a widespread issue in Sierra Leone due to farms being smaller in size and family-owned.
-To further support Sierra Leonean farmers in building on practices that put central value on the livelihoods and working conditions of rural farming communities, Tradin Organic partners with a reputable child safety organisation to help curb the possibility of dangerous labour practices and provide economic means and incentives to prevent incidences of child labour.
+To further support Sierra Leonean farmers in building on practices that put a central value on the livelihoods and working conditions of rural farming communities, Tradin Organic partners with a reputable child safety organisation to help curb the possibility of dangerous labour practices and provide economical means and incentives to prevent incidences of child labour.

-One central tenet of regenerative agriculture, and other regenerative design systems like Permaculture or Agroecology, is about creating cascading benefits throughout the whole system.
+One central tenet of regenerative agriculture, and other regenerative design systems like permaculture or agroecology, is about creating cascading benefits throughout the whole system.
 How can communities be designed in ways that create health and abundance for everyone and everything within the community, and beyond?

 Lush has used this principle and put it into the form of a product: Charity Pot Coin.
 100% of proceeds (minus the sales tax) of this naked, vegan body lotion, are pooled into a fund which offers grants to grassroots charities and campaigns working in the areas of animal protection, human rights and environmental protection.
 The ingredients of the Charity Pot Coin are carefully sourced in line with Lush’s Ethical Buying Policies.
 The cocoa beans sourced from Sierra Leonean farmers bordering the Gola Rainforest are fermented and dried by the farmers and then sent to the Crown of Holland facility in the Netherlands to be processed into top quality Fair Trade Organic Cocoa Butter.
 This becomes one of Charity Pot Coin’s skin-softening ingredients.

 Moving forward, Tradin Organic Sierra Leone are increasing their support across the bioregion.
-The company soon hopes to offer climate positive cocoa, meaning that the agriculture practices sequester more carbon than the process creates.
+The company soon hopes to offer climate-positive cocoa, meaning that the agriculture practices sequester more carbon than the process creates.
 This is a beacon of optimism for such a widely used food and cosmetic ingredient.